Couple holding a printed scan of their unborn baby

 • your baby is less likely to be born too early and have to face the breathing, feeding and health problems that often go with being premature

 • your baby is less likely to be born with a low birth weight.
 Lighter babies can cause problems during and after childbirth.
-For example, they are more likely to have problems keeping warm and are more likely to get infections
+They are more likely to have problems keeping warm and are more likely to get infections

 • you will reduce the risk of sudden infant death syndrome (SIDS), also known as cot death